eRETA and Customer Letters

 RETA is used internally by GSA associates. eRETA is a customer-facing version for RWA customer agencies.
 Customer agencies have access to view and edit Work Requests and RWAs associated with Agency Bureau Code(s) their user ID has access to.
 GSA RETA users have access to all Work Requests and RWAs within their own region (regardless of Agency Bureau Code).

 A WR is sent by a customer to PBS via eRETA as an identification of a need for a project or service, and it does not contain any financial information.
-PBS will develop requirements with the customer and after requirements are fully developed (and an estimate is linked to the WR), the customer may enter remaining required information in eRETA and send to GSA for potential acceptance when they are ready to fund the WR.
+PBS will develop requirements with the customer and after requirements are fully developed (and an estimate is linked and approved to the WR), the customer may enter remaining required information in eRETA and send to GSA for potential acceptance when they are ready to fund the WR.
 A WR does not become an RWA until requirements are developed and it is signed by the customer and PBS.
 If you have any questions visit www.gsa.gov/ereta where we have an eRETA “Quick Tip” on the difference between a WR and an RWA.

 Starting October 1, 2019, all federal customers must use eRETA to send all WR/RWA information to GSA.
 Non-federal customers (e.g. private entities, state and local governments) cannot access eRETA and thus must manually submit WR/RWAs.